 - Explore the charming and colourful towns of Oaxaca and Puebla

 - Learn to make Mole in Puebla

 - Hit the beach (and the shops) in Tulum

 - Sip mojitos made with fresh sugar cane & limes

 - Experience a walking food tour in both Mexico City and Oaxaca.
 One being new food the other more traditional.

 “Helen is well organised and very obliging to accomodate everyone on her tours.
 Because of her friendly nature she has a good relationship with the guides in the countries being visited which in turn makes the trips more enjoyable.
 I now consider her a very good friend.”

 Kate (3 x traveller with Helen)

 Day 01/Sunday 26th April.

 Late arrival into Mexico City (flight arrives in around 11.30pm).
-Our guide will be at the airport to meet you and then transfer you and check-in at our charming hotel – The Gran Hotel Ciudad de Mexico (to be confirmed closer to the time).
+Our guide will be at the airport to meet us and then transfer us to our charming hotel – The Gran Hotel Ciudad de Mexico (to be confirmed closer to the time).